Two removed from Republican convention for tossing nuts at black camerawoman

 The incident happened on Tuesday in the Tampa Bay Times Forum where delegates officially nominated Mitt Romney as the Republican candidate to face President Barack Obama in the November 6 election.

-"Two attendees tonight exhibited deplorable behavior.
+"Two attendees tonight exhibited deplorable behaviour.
 Their conduct was inexcusable and unacceptable.
-This kind of behavior will not be tolerated," CNN quoted the convention as saying in a statement.
+This kind of behaviour will not be tolerated," CNN quoted the convention as saying in a statement.

 Multiple witnesses saw the incident and RNC security and police immediately removed the two people from the forum, CNN said.